labxscut/elsa/README.rst

 ==============

     Extended Local Similarity Analysis(eLSA)
-    Currently the package works for Linux (Ubuntu) and Mac (Snow Leopard) platforms.
+    Currently the package works for Linux (Ubuntu).
     It might work for Windows with Cygwin (not tested).
     More current information of this package is available @ http://bitbucket.org/charade/elsa